-Twice monthly we offer the for people who will be undergoing joint replacement surgery at Sarah Bush Lincoln.
+Several times a month we offer the joint class for people who will be undergoing joint replacement surgery at Sarah Bush Lincoln.
 The two-hour class includes a comprehensive overview including what to expect before the surgery and after, pain management, physical therapy, and arrangements for care after the surgery.
 Our goal is for a successful, positive experience and to minimize pain following surgery.

 Two weeks before your operation

 - Pre-admission testing should take place one to two weeks prior to your operation.

 - Review your medications with your surgeon and anesthesia representative.
 Follow any special instructions given regarding all medications, including prescription and over-the-counter medications and all vitamins and minerals.